-Eliem Therapeutics, Inc. (the Company) is a clinical-stage biotechnology company focused on developing novel therapies for neuronal excitability disorders to address unmet needs in chronic pain, neuropsychiatry, epilepsy and other disorders of the peripheral and central nervous systems.
+Eliem Therapeutics, Inc. (the Company) is a clinical-stage biotechnology company focused on developing novel therapies for neuronal excitability disorders to address unmet needs in neuropsychiatry, epilepsy, chronic pain, and other disorders of the peripheral and central nervous systems.
 Headquartered in Redmond, Washington, the Company was incorporated on October 18, 2018 as a Delaware corporation.